Please Enable JavaScript in your Browser to Visit this Site.

 In a double-blind randomized controlled trial, women of reproductive age were tested using Calendula officinalis extract-based cream versus metronidazole on bacterial vaginosis.
 All symptoms, including vaginal itching and burning sensation, odor, dysuria, and dyspareunia, were relieved with no side effects.
 This gives women a holistic approach versus using synthetic products (13)

-Coconut oil is one of the most commonly-used carrier oils.
+Coconut oil is one of the most commonly used carrier oils.
 It is cold pressed from coconuts which are harvested from coconut trees.
-Unfractionated (unrefined) Ccoconut oil is composed of many FFAs (fatty acids) including lauric acid (49%), myristic acid (18%), palmitic acid (8%), caprylic acid (8%), capric acid (7%), oleic acid (6%), linoleic acid (2%), and stearic acid (2%).
+Unfractionated (unrefined) Coconut oil is composed of many FFAs (fatty acids) including lauric acid (49%), myristic acid (18%), palmitic acid (8%), caprylic acid (8%), capric acid (7%), oleic acid (6%), linoleic acid (2%), and stearic acid (2%).

 Refractionated (Refined) is mostly saturated fatty acids which is the closest to human sub-cutaneous fat and more compatible to the skin than vegetable oils.
 It’s a pure oil with no irritants present.
 Unrefined oil may contain irritants.
 Coconut oil has been found to be the best for wound caring and works well for conditioning, spot treatment for acne, and helps other carrier oils from going rancid which makes it a good carrier to add to your products.
 Cellular studies have shown that it is also anti-viral and anti-fungal.
 (14) Because coconut is comedogenic, which means it can be clogging, for some pores.
 Why some people and not everyone?
 Everyone’s chemistry is different and unique.
 Coconut oil can be used alone or as a soothing salve for the skin.
 Try the following beautiful skin loving recipe.
 It absorbs quickly, leaving your skin feeling moisturized and silky smooth.